Key Capabilities and Features of Banyan's Mobile App

 Detailed installation instructions for your users to install the Banyan apps can be found in the Support Portal.

 The Banyan mobile app can be installed on the following platforms:

 |Android||Android 8.0 (Oreo) or later|

-In Banyan Mobile App 2.0+, the Trusted Root and Device Certificates are no longer stored in the device keychain and now stored in the application keychain.
-This allows for an optimal experience when registering and authorizing access with the Banyan App
+In Banyan mobile app, version 2.0+, the Trusted Root and Device Certificates are no longer stored in the device keychain and now stored in the application keychain.
+This allows for an optimal experience when registering and authorizing access with the Banyan app.

 - Provide the Invite Code needed to register a device to an organization

 - Authenticate with the organization’s Identity Provider

 Once the end user has completed these steps, a Trusted Device Certificate is issued for the device and placed in the application keychain.
 Read more in our article on Trusted Device Certificate management and expiration.

 The Trusted Root and Device Certificates for registered mobile devices are stored in the application keychain.
 In order for end users to access Hosted Websites on mobile devices, the device must be able to pass TLS validation.
 There are two options for accomplishing this:

 - Protect your Hosted Website with Let’s Encrypt Certificates